 Produced by 3D projection mapping specialists, Double Take Projections, the five-minute long animations embrace the twin themes of ‘light’ and ‘celebration’ and include performances by ballerina and Royal Ballet dancer Tara-Brigitte Bhavnani; Indian dance artist and artistic director Malti Patel; critically-acclaimed street theatre specialists, The Human Zoo Theatre Company and Croydon-based dance company SLiDE which works to give people of all ages and abilities the opportunity to dance.

 The first in the series of animations will premiere in North End at 5pm on Saturday, 18th November and will be the highlight of an afternoon of free family entertainment staged from mid-day.
-Thereafter, the animations will be broadcast daily between 4.30pm and 9.30pm until Saturday, 23rd December, providing a spectacular backdrop for everything that Croydon has to offer.

 “We have decided to break with tradition this year and deliver something that we believe will not only be literally massive but also truly memorable,” commented Croydon BID chief executive Matthew Sims.